flux-framework/flux-core/doc/man1/flux-job.rst

 of two can be used to determine when no more jobs are waitable when using ``flux job wait`` in a loop.

-``flux job wait --all`` loops through waitable jobs as they complete, printing their jobids.
+``flux job wait --all`` loops through all the waitable jobs as they complete, printing their jobids.
 If all jobs are successful, it exits with a code of zero.
 If any jobs have failed, it exits with a code of one.

 **-a, --all**
    Wait for all waitable jobs and exit with error if any jobs are